The Hold (part two)

 “See the phone?
 If you need anything, pick it up.
 Operator.”

-A bunch of greens fell in a stack, and poofed off, with a shimmery sound effect; more fell, and a solid brick wall of reds formed itself at the bottom.
+A bunch of greens fell in a stack, then poofed off, with a shimmery sound effect.
+More fell, and a solid brick wall of reds formed itself at the screen’s bottom.
 A blue fell, making every red it touched vanish, dropping lower into a little field of green.
-Keneliot put a fingertip on the square.
-Every green shimmered away, and a points tally scrolled up lower right.
+Keneliot touched a fingertip to the square.
+Each green vapored, and a points tally scrolled up, lower right.

 Stupid, he said to himself.

-Something happened then, two blues collided in the corner, a siren noise, and:
+Something happened then, two blues collided in a corner.
+A siren noise, and:

-He wheeled around in his chair, eyed the wall phone, thinking of coffee.
+He wheeled his chair back, eyed the wall phone, thinking of coffee.
 He caught a glimpse of a security camera.
-This was all, he reminded himself, an act of goodwill, this participation in the idiot things they did, and wanted you to do, too.
-If he’d come to the House with a coterie of friends, instead of a couple of snoozy oldsters, maybe he’d blow off the little obligations.
-But the sooner you get serious committee work, the sooner you get to wield power.
+This was all, he reminded himself, an act of goodwill, this participation in the idiot things they did, and wanted you to.
+If he’d come to the House to join a coterie of friends, instead of a couple of snoozy oldsters, maybe he’d blow off these little obligations.
+But the sooner you got serious committee work, the sooner you got cameras on your face.

 Look out for the blues.
 As with all such games, it was the way things fell when a section of the grid cleared, that created pitfalls.
-Just when the blue was surrounded by green, some critical mass of reds would form and trigger a wipeout; the blue, as your finger lighted, was suddenly beside a rogue.
+Just when the blue was surrounded by green, some critical mass of reds would form and trigger a wipeout.
+The blue, the second your finger lighted, sat suddenly beside a rogue.

-But, he’d always signed the cards sent to the hospital, Ken-Eliot.
+But he always had signed the cards he sent to the hospital, Ken-Eliot.
 He thought it pleased her.
-Well, validated her being right.
-She was a good lady, his Mom, he loved her.
-But she’d wanted to be right about things, she hadn’t had…he told this in his stories…any time of day for backtalk, or workarounds for established house rules.
+She was a good lady, his Mom.
+He loved her.
+She wanted to be right about things, she hadn’t had…he told this in his stories…any time of day for backtalk.
+She allowed no workarounds for established house rules.

 (2019, Stephanie Foster)